 There is a watercraft concessionaire operating in the little harbor.
 They rent everything from 25 foot pontoon boats to 16 foot motorboats, along with kayaks and stand up paddle boards.
 Day rates for the boats range from $180-$500.
 You can do a 2-hour kayak rental for $50 and a SUP rental for $40.
 On weekends and holidays they sell out, so visit the Convict Lake resort marina to reserve ahead (or call 760-934-3800).

 Where to Stay (if You Don’t Want to Camp)

 If you can’t snag a camp spot or you prefer a soft bed for the night, you have several options.
 You can book at cabin at the Convict Lake Resort.
 They have cabin layouts serving 2-11 people.
 Some have full kitchens, others have kitchenettes and all of them are an easy walk to the lake.
 They also have a small store, restaurant, food truck and picnic area on site.
-Check reviews or book at Trip Advisor or Booking.com.
+Check reviews or book on Booking.com.

 Plan Your Highway 395 Trip

 - Plan a full week with our California 395 itinerary.
 It includes things to do (in addition to Convict Lake), where to stay and cool detours.

 - Visit nearby Bodie State Park for more background on California’s Gold Rush History.